furrtek/DMG-CPU-Inside/README.md

 ![DMG-CPU-B die vector overlay](preview.png)

-This was done manually with only a few automated checks so **THERE'S A HIGH RISK OF ERRORS**.
+This was done manually with only a few automated checks so **THERE'S A HIGH RISK OF ERROR**.
 I'm in no way responsible if you made someone's life depend on this and it fucked up.

 ## What is done:
 * All APU logic.